 Weight: 90-130 pounds

-Generally, lazy dogs are smaller in size, which makes them comfortable lap dogs.
+Generally, lazy dogs are smaller, making them comfortable lap dogs.

 But don’t be put off by the Broholmer despite its large size.